Did you know that everyday baby and children’s products can contain high amounts of toxic fire retardants?

-Disturbingly enough, chemical fire retardants commonly hide in products that are in very close proximity to our babies and children: mattresses, portable cribs, bassinets, infant carriers, strollers, walkers, backpack carriers, pillows, high chairs, play tent, baby/toddler seats and electronics.
+Disturbingly, chemical fire retardants commonly hide in products that are in very close proximity to our babies and children: mattresses, portable cribs, bassinets, infant carriers, strollers, walkers, backpack carriers, pillows, high chairs, play tent, baby/toddler seats and electronics.

-I’ve been trying to avoid fire retardant since I was pregnant with my first child.
+I’ve been trying to avoid fire retardants since I was pregnant with my first child.
 I believe that exposing my baby to these toxic chemicals do more harm than good.
 Unfortunately, it is quite a challenge to find safe alternatives, especially here in California where we have the strictest fire retardant laws in the country.

 I naively believed that anything labeled with “organic cotton” (sofa, upholstered chair, bassinet, mattress, etc.) is automatically free of toxic (fire retardant) chemicals.
 Unfortunately, that is not true!

 As required by state and federal safety standards mattresses, car seats and other products containing foam must meet stringent flame retardant standards.
-So although there may be organic cotton in the product, the foam could be riddled with harmful chemicals!
+So, although there may be organic cotton in the product, the foam could be riddled with harmful chemicals!

 A study released in October 2008 by the Silent Spring Institute found that Californians had twice the level of brominated fire retardants known as PBDEs (polybrominated diphenyl ethers) in their blood as people in other states.¹

-It’s been quite a challenge to find companies that are going the extra mile to find safer alternative to harmful chemical fire retardants.
+It’s been quite a challenge to find companies that are going the extra mile to use safer alternative to harmful chemical fire retardants.
 These companies who use a SAFE ALTERNATIVE (to these toxic fire retardants) CAN meet all flame resistant standards without exposing our children to harmful chemicals.